-For the quarter ending 30 September 2013, the Board of Directors applied their judgment in determining appropriate enterprise values for the individual investment positions from within the range, which in their view is representative of the fair value under the market conditions as at the date of the consolidated statement of financial position.
+For the period ended 31 March 2014, the Group engaged third party qualified valuation experts to revalue certain investments within the entire investment portfolio.
+The Board of Directors applied their judgment in determining appropriate enterprise values for the individual investment positions from within the range, which in their view is representative of the fair value under the market conditions as at the date of the consolidated statement of financial position.

-Using these values for the underlying investment positions as a starting point, the carrying balance for each of the Group's equity investment positions were then determined by the Group's third-party contracted asset manager (AIM Group Limited) through waterfall calculations.
+Using these values for the underlying investment positions as a starting point, the carrying balance for each of the Group's equity investment positions were then determined through waterfall calculations.
 Similarly, the recoverability of investment related receivables (management fee receivables, murabahas with investee companies and receivables from investee companies), were also determined through the waterfall calculations.
 The carrying amounts therefore approximate the fair value of these receivables.

 These waterfall calculations incorporate a number of items, including but not limited to the debt and equity capitalization details at any given point for the various operating and holding companies associated with each investment position, currency exchange rates for positions that are denominated in currencies other than U.S. dollars, and the amount of accrued and unpaid fees and other receivables payable, including those due to affiliates of RA Holdings Corp.
+Therefore, carrying values can fluctuate quarter to quarter based on prevailing exchange rates at quarter end and timing of working capital flows impacting quarter end net borrowing levels at the operating companies.